elasticluster/elasticluster/docs/configure.rst

     Values are specified in gigabytes.
     Default value for Google is 10.
     No default is given for OpenStack.

+``boot_disk_delete_on_terminate``
+    Delete a boot disk after terminating the VM.
+    Only supported when the cloud provider is `openstack`.
+    Default is `True`.

+``boot_disk_device``
+    Specify the device mapping for the boot disk.
+    Only supported when the cloud provider is `openstack`.
+    Default is `vda`.

+``volume_name``
+    Define an existing volume to attach to our instance.
+    Only supported when the cloud provider is `openstack`.
+    There are 2 ways to use the `volume-` parameters:
+    1. attach an existing volume
+    2. create a 'data' volume and attach it.

+``volume_disk_type``
+    Define the type of volume to attach to our instance.
+    Only supported when the cloud provider is `openstack`.
+    When using this option for OpenStack, it creates volumes to be used as the data disks for the VM's of the specified size.
+    Default value is `default` for OpenStack, other values are dependent on the OpenStack configuration.

+``volume_disk_size``
+    Define the size of a volume to attach to our instance.
+    Only supported when the cloud provider is `openstack`.
+    Values are specified in gigabytes.
+    No default is given for OpenStack.

+``volume_disk_device``
+    Define the device mapping for the volume on the instance.
+    Only supported when the cloud provider is `openstack`.
+    Default value is `vdb`.

 ``tags``
     Comma-separated list of instance tags.